China Train Guide 2026: High Speed Rail & Bullet Train

 • Scenic routes: Traditional and sleeper trains often pass through scenic areas, offering a unique and diverse landscape of China.

-5-Step guide to taking China train
+5-Step to Take China train

 China train system is quite extensive and complicated for foreigners.
 Follow this step-by-step guide to ensure a stress-free China train trip.

-Step 1: Book your ticket
+Step 1: Book Your Ticket

 Book China train tickets online